noel3740/sequelizedBurger/README.md

 # Eat Da Burger

-This is a mobile friendly burger logger built with MySQL, Node, Express, Handlebars, Bootstrap, JQuery and a homemade ORM (yum!).
+This is a mobile friendly burger logger built with MySQL, Node, Express, Handlebars, Bootstrap, JQuery and Sequelize.
 This application follows the MVC design pattern.
-Node and MySQL are used to query and route data into app, and Handlebars is used to generate the HTML.
+Node, MySQL, and Sequelize are used to query and route data into app, and Handlebars is used to generate the HTML.

 * `Eat Da Burger` is a restaurant app that lets users input the names of burgers they'd like to eat.
 * Whenever a user submits a burger's name, the app will display the burger on the `Burgers to eat` area waiting to be devoured.